DELL WYSE 5070

 E series mount.jpg

-The E-series mount screws into the back of the E-series monitor using the 75mm VESA holes.
-The mount is deep enough to accommodate the
+The E-series mount screws into the back of the E-series monitor using the 75mm VESA holes and can be locked into place.

 Wyse_models.jpg